-- Demonstrate knowledge of programming, database design, networking, human computer interaction, operating systems, and systems analysis. - Demonstrate an understanding of some applications of information technology. - Effectively communicate complex computing concepts orally, visually and in writing. - 4.
-Function effectively in teams to accomplish common goals. - Design, implement, and evaluate systems and software to meet the needs of organizations. - Analyze the local and global impact of computing technology on individuals, organizations, and society. - Demonstrate the ability to learn new technologies from published literature and be prepared to engage in lifelong learning in information technology.
+- 1. Demonstrate knowledge of programming, database design, networking, human computer interaction, operating systems, and systems analysis. - 2.
+Demonstrate an understanding of some applications of information technology. - 3.
+Effectively communicate complex computing concepts orally, visually and in writing. - 4.
+Function effectively in teams to accomplish common goals. - Design, implement, and evaluate systems and software to meet the needs of organizations. - 6.
+Analyze the local and global impact of computing technology on individuals, organizations, and society. - Demonstrate the ability to learn new technologies from published literature and be prepared to engage in lifelong learning in information technology.

-Planning guid de First year Goshen Core Logic & Language of Computer Programming Programming I Calculus I, Discrete Math, and/or a related course Goshen Core 300-level computing courses Related courses SST Fourth year Balance of Goshen Core Remaining computing and related courses
+First year Goshen Core Logic & Language of Computer Programming

+Programming I Calculus I, Discrete Math, and/or a related course

+Second and

+I hird years 300-level computing courses

+Related courses

+SST

+Fourth year Balance of Goshen Core

+Remaining computing and related courses

+Internship

+Senior Seminar